AdobeDocs/campaign-standard-learn.en/help/reporting/creating-a-dynamic-report.md

 role: User
 level: Beginner
 ---
-# Creating a [!UICONTROL Dynamic Report]{#creating-a-report}
+# Create a [!UICONTROL Dynamic Report]{#creating-a-report}

-Adobe Campaign's [!UICONTROL Dynamic Reports] are designed to be a flexible freeform environment where you can explore data.
-It allows you to combine dimensions, metrics and time range in any combination, with unlimited breakdowns and comparisons.
+Adobe Campaign's [!UICONTROL Dynamic Reports] are a flexible freeform environment where you can explore data.
+It allows you to combine dimensions, metrics, and time range in any combination, with unlimited breakdowns and comparisons.

 Learn how to create a report.